cbboyan/solverpy/README.md

    Directories and hidden files are ignored and no recursive search is performed.
    This variant is useful when you have a set of problem files, all in one directory.
 * `file`: Then the file consists of lines containing paths to corresponding problem files.
-   The paths are relative to the directory of the `bid` file, for example, if  the `bid` is `myproblems/subset1` and this file contains (among others) the line `category1/problem23` then the problem must be placed in `myproblems/category1/problem23` (because the directory of the `bid` file is `myproblems`).
+   The paths are relative to the directory of the `bid` file.
+For example, if  the `bid` is `myproblems/subset1` and this file contains (among others) the line `category1/problem23.smt2` then the problem must be placed in `myproblems/category1/problem23.smt2` (because the directory of the `bid` file is `myproblems`).
    This variant is useful when your benchmarks are structured in subdirectories and you don't want to merge them into one directory.

 ### Experiments example